eea/clms-api-docs/source/download.md

 ## Time series

-When requesting a specific time range download, the user needs to know in advance the available time range and the period to request the proper download.
+When requesting a specific time range download the user needs to know the available time range and the period to request the proper download in advance.

 This endpoints provides the required information passing the dataset uid as a parameter: